Cape Town TV Mission Statement

 - Our City: A daily, live news service that focuses on untold stories and issues affecting marginalised communities.

 - Ek Se: A daily, live youth edutainment show produced by and for youth that provides a platform for youth development

 - Hype it Up: A popular youth music show that showcases up and coming talent.

 - The Womxn Show: A weekly show tackling gender based violence and child safety.

 - Open Studio: Providing public access by NGOs and CBOs and acts as a training ground for new producers and presenters.

-In addition to these regular shows, CTV runs a Production Development Programme aimed at identifying and partnering with presenters with subject-matter expertise to develop educational shows in areas such as parenting skills, mental health and environmental justice.
-Alongside the PDP, CTV runs a workshop programme aimed at staff, producers and member organizations.
+In addition to these regular shows, Cape Town TV runs a Production Development Programme aimed at identifying and partnering with presenters with subject-matter expertise to develop educational shows in areas such as parenting skills, mental health and environmental justice.
+Alongside the PDP, the station runs a workshop programme aimed at staff, producers and member organizations.